Turney Foshee: firstname.lastname@example.org

 An overview of the changing patterns of energy consumption across the American South and their impacts on energy independence and security, reliability, and economic growth.
 A cooperative venture between the Southern States Energy Board and the Kentucky Department of Energy Development and Independence of the Energy and Environment Cabinet, this report is expected to serve as a foundation for the discussion of energy programs, policies and technologies that can enhance economic development and the quality of life in the region.
 The Kentucky Energy and Environment Cabinet is to be commended for their skillful and groundbreaking modeling designs that have shaped the direction and substance of this report.
 Both organizations are indebted to the United States Department of Energy’s Office of Fossil Energy, which provided grant funding to perform the assessments contained herein.

-LEGISLATIVE PRIMER: RECENT COAL RELATED LEGISLATION IN THE UNITED STATES
+LEGISLATIVE PRIMER: COAL-RELATED LEGISLATION IN THE UNITED STATES

 The primer serves as a resource that highlights recently-enacted coal legislation relating to extraction, resource utilization, fiscal issues, technology development, grid reliability and emissions concerns as well as incentives for carbon dioxide (CO₂) capture and storage and CO₂-enhanced oil recovery technology deployment.
-The document is regularly updated to contain recent and pending legislation.
+The document is regularly updated to contain recently enacted legislation.

 A GUIDE TO STATE OIL & GAS REGULATORY ENTITIES IN THE SOUTH